What type of school is EPIC?

 What is EPIC’s teaching method?

-EPIC used methods derived from the principles of Applied Behavior Analysis to teach skills, increase independence, and reduce disruptive behavior.
+EPIC used methods derived from the principles of applied behavior analysis (ABA) to teach skills, increase independence, and reduce disruptive behavior.

 Do you provide related services?